Metaphor

-A metaphor is a figure of speech that, for rhetorical effect, refers to one thing by mentioning another.
-It may provide clarity or identify hidden similarities between two different ideas.
+A metaphor is a figure of speech that, for literary effect, refers to one thing by mentioning another.
+Thus, it invites the audience to make a comparison between two normally unrelated entities or ideas, which may provide clarity or identify hidden similarities between them.
 Metaphors are usually meant to create a likeness or an analogy.

-Analysts group metaphors with other types of figurative language, such as hyperbole, metonymy, and simile.
+Scholars group metaphors with other types of figurative language, such as hyperbole and metonymy.
+Metaphors are most similar to similes, except in metaphor the comparison is implied or assumed whereas the extra wording of a simile makes the comparison more obvious or explicit.
 According to Grammarly, "Figurative language examples include similes, metaphors, personification, hyperbole, allusions, and idioms."
 One of the most commonly cited examples of a metaphor in English literature comes from the "All the world's a stage" monologue from As You Like It: